s2005/zsh-history/src/zsh-history-volume/README.md

 # Persistent Zsh History (Volume Mount)

-Configures persistent Zsh history in a dev container using a Docker volume mount.
+Configures persistent Zsh history in a dev container using a Docker volume mount with fixed paths.

 ## Example Usage